 Testing Mobile Internet Speeds

-Bars and dots are relatively meaningless in the effort to determine your mobile internet data performance.
+Bars are relatively meaningless in the effort to determine your mobile internet data performance.

-They're a nice visual indicator, but each device manufacturer uses their own formulas for coming up with what determines 1 bar versus 4 bars (or dots).
+They're a nice visual indicator, but each device manufacturer uses their own formulas for coming up with what determines 1 bar versus 4 bars.

 And usually, bars have nothing to do with how fast your connection will be because there's a lot going on behind the scenes that can affect your data performance whether you are connecting to a Wi-Fi network, cable, satellite or cellular internet data source.